A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Tozi

-Tozi Grand Café comes from the team behind Tozi in Victoria and celebrates sociable Italian dining.
-Modelled on the grand cafés of Europe, it has huge windows and sculptural lighting.
-Food is served all day here, starting with brunch dishes and later on mains like lobster linguine and plates designed for sharing.
+Tozi celebrates sociable Italian dining in a space modelled on the grand cafés of Europe, complete with huge windows and sculptural lighting.
+Food is served all day at here, starting with breakfast dishes and later on elevated pizzas, as well as small plates designed for sharing.
+If you're just after a quick lunch bite, stop by the Tozi Counter, a deli-like section serving sandwiches, pastries, and the like.

 Wright Brothers